Updated: Jun 29

 4. WHO am I selling to?

 You are selling to bargain hunters FULL STOP!
-If Susan can afford to pay full RRP for fashion, chances are she will not be shopping your second hand fashion at the markets!
+If Susan can afford or is willing to pay full RRP for fashion, chances are she will not be shopping your second-hand fashion at the markets!

-Shoppers who can't/won't pay full retail prices for the brands they covet.
-They probably already buy some/most of their clothing from discount fashion stores eg: Kmart et al and splurge occasionally on special outfits.
+Shoppers who can't/don't pay full retail prices for the brands they covet.
+They probably already buy some/most of their clothing from discount fashion stores eg: Kmart and splurge occasionally on special outfits.